 Keywords: Coronary Artery Ectasia ST-Elevation, Myocardial Infarction (STEMI) Thrombosis, Dual Antiplatelet Therapy, Coronary Angiography

+(wrong keywords)

 INTRODUCTION

 Patent foramen ovale (PFO) is recognized as a potential risk factor for ischemic stroke of undetermined origin, particularly in young patients.
 This anomaly, once regarded as a benign embryologic remnant, has been increasingly integrated into the diagnostic work-up of cryptogenic stroke, given its therapeutic implications in secondary prevention【1】.

 The diagnosis of PFO relies primarily on cardiovascular imaging techniques.
-Contrast-enhanced transesophageal echocardiography (TEE) remains the gold standard for confirming interatrial shunt, while transcranial Doppler (TCD) ultrasound serves as a useful initial non-invasive screening tool【2.
+Contrast-enhanced transesophageal echocardiography (TEE) remains the gold standard for confirming interatrial shunt, while transcranial Doppler (TCD) ultrasound serves as a useful initial non-invasive screening tool【2].
 Therapeutic decisions whether medical management or percutaneous closure require multidisciplinary assessment based on patient age, shunt characteristics, and the estimated risk of recurrence.

 The aim of this work is to present a clinical case of cryptogenic stroke associated with PFO and to discuss diagnostic and therapeutic strategies in light of recent recommendations.